Leveraging Unlabeled Data from Unknown Sources via Dual-Path Guidance for Deepfake Face Detection: Experiments

 \subsection{Settings}

-\paragraph{Datasets.}We used the following nine datasets: FaceForensics++ (FF++)\cite{ff++}, Deepfake Detection Challenge(DFDC)\cite{dfdc}, preview version of DFDC(DFDCP)\cite{dfdcp}, two versions of CelebDF (CDF-v1, CDF-v2)\cite{li2019celeb,li2020celeb}, DeepfakeDetection (DFD)\cite{dfd}, DF40\cite{yan2024df40}, UCDDP and UDF40, respectively; UCDDP is an unlabeled dataset obtained by sampling a small amount from the training sets of Deepfake Detection Challenge(DFDC), preview version of DFDC (DFDCP), two versions of CelebDF (CDF-v1, CDF-v2), DeepfakeDetection (DFD), and UDF40 is an unlabeled dataset obtained by sampling a small amount from the data subsets of different counterfeiting methods of DF40.
+\textbf{Datasets.} We used the following nine datasets: FaceForensics++(FF++) \cite{ff++}, Deepfake Detection Challenge(DFDC) \cite{dfdc}, preview version of DFDC(DFDCP) \cite{dfdcp}, two versions of CelebDF (CDF-v1, CDF-v2) \cite{li2019celeb,li2020celeb}, DeepfakeDetection (DFD) \cite{dfd}, DF40 \cite{yan2024df40}, UCDDP and UDF40, respectively; UCDDP is an unlabeled dataset obtained by sampling a small amount from the training sets of Deepfake Detection Challenge(DFDC), preview version of DFDC (DFDCP), two versions of CelebDF (CDF-v1, CDF-v2), DeepfakeDetection (DFD), and UDF40 is an unlabeled dataset obtained by sampling a small amount from the data subsets of different counterfeiting methods of DF40.

-\paragraph{Evaluation Protocol.}The results in Figure 2 show that simply using high-confidence pseudo labels to align with the domain does not lead to improved performance, especially for detectors with lower performance, and may even lead to a decrease in performance.
+\textbf{Evaluation Protocol.}The results in Figure~\ref{fig:fig2} show that simply using high-confidence pseudo labels to align with the domain does not lead to improved performance, especially for detectors with lower performance, a large number of pseudo-label generation errors can even lead to performance degradation.
 Accordingly, we adopt two widely used standard protocols for evaluation: Protocol 1 is used for cross-dataset evaluation, and Protocol 2 is used for cross-operation evaluation within the FF++ domain.
 For Protocol 1, the model is trained using the labeled source domain dataset FF++ and the small unlabeled dataset UCDDP, and the performance is evaluated on the test set corresponding to the UCDDP sampling dataset (DFDC, DFDCP, CDF-v1, CDF-v2, DFD) to evaluate the generalization ability across datasets.
 For Protocol 2, the model is trained using FF++ and the small unlabeled dataset UDF40, and the performance is evaluated on the test subset corresponding to the UDF40 sampling dataset DF40 to evaluate the generalization ability across different forgery methods under a consistent data distribution. \textbf{To further demonstrate that our performance improvement is not due to the use of unlabeled data}, we let the baseline methods use the same unlabeled dataset (UCDDP or UDF40) for additional comparison by generating and utilizing pseudo labels.